 Learning Russian is essential when living in Moscow.
 Here you can find information on the Russian language and where you can study Russian in Moscow.

 The best way of getting to know a country is to learn the language.
-Russian is the only official language of the Russian Federation, although there are many minority languages which are actively spoken.
+Russian is the only official language of the Russian Federation.
+In addition, there are many minority languages with speakers across the country.
 If you are planning on staying in Moscow for a longer while, for example for work or studying, you will need to know the language.

-Russian is the most widely spoken Slavic language.
+Russian is the most prevalent Slavic language.
 It is quite difficult to learn and it requires a lot of patience.
 Also the fact that Russian is written in the Cyrillic alphabet makes it challenging.